mjohnson324/Code-Notes/Frontend/html.md

 - **Div**- For everything else; the generic element
 - **Lists** *(ordered, unordered, definitions)*- self-explanatory
 - **Media**- Includes *images*, *video*, *audio*, *math*, *canvas*, and *svg*

+## Tips

+- Assign `rel="noopener noreferrer"` for anchors to prevent hacks when _blank is set as target